Who is Lorna Slater? - Lothian - Scottish Greens

 Throughout her tenure, Slater faced challenges related to her policies' implementation and political pressures, leading to a vote of no confidence, which she survived.
 Her work has been pivotal in pushing for environmental reforms in Scotland, albeit amidst significant scrutiny and opposition.

-What are Lorna Slater's Political Values?
+What are Lorna Slater's Scottish Greens Party Values?

 Lorna Slater is a member of the Scottish Greens Party.